BriFuture/myfacilities/README.md

 All commands that is usable can be downloaded and compiled with `pip`, all these commands are prefixed with `bf_` which may make these commands more identified.

 - bf_broadcast: Identify which machine running the specified script through sending and recieving broadcast udp datagram.
-- bf_gitrepo: which may simplify the creation or deletion a shared git repository on personal mini git server.
+- bf_gitrepo: which may simplify the creation or deletion a shared git repository on personal mini git server. you can read a blog article on how I make it by visiting [my blog website](http://www.zbrifuture.cn/2019/03/51/).
+- bf_monitor: Monitor file changes, and execute prepared commands. you can read a blog article on how I make it by visiting [my blog website](http://www.zbrifuture.cn/2019/03/66/).

 For more details about these facilities, please refer the help message provided by each command with `-h` option.